 Expungements and Pardons

-Expungement and Pardon Attorney in Georgetown
+Expungements and Pardons Attorney in Georgetown

 A past mistake doesn’t have to haunt you for the rest of your life.
-If a criminal arrest record is preventing you from getting a job or a professional license, it may be possible to have your record cleared through the expungement process.
+If a criminal arrest record is preventing you from getting a job or a professional license, it may be possible to have your record cleared through the expungements process.
 Even if you were convicted of a crime, it may be possible to obtain a pardon so the conviction won’t be held against you forever.

 Clearing Your Criminal Recor

-In Delaware, adult and juvenile arrest records for many types of crimes can be cleared through the expungement process.
+In Delaware, adult and juvenile arrest records for many types of crimes can be cleared through the expungements process.
 Expungement removes all public records of a past arrest and enables you to answer “no” if you are asked if you have ever been arrested for a crime.
 As your lawyers, Julianne E. Murray and Ronald D. Phillips, Jr. can guide you through the process and complete the necessary forms.

 Only arrest records for cases that resulted in dismissal or something other than a guilty verdict can be expunged.
 If you are ever convicted of a crime, the record can’t be expunged.
 However, I can still help you seek a pardon.

 Seeking a Pardon From the Delaware Governor

 In Delaware, a criminal conviction can be forgiven but not forgotten.
 The process for obtaining a pardon is lengthy and involves a hearing before the Delaware Board of Pardons, which will make a recommendation to the governor.

 If you obtain a pardon from the governor, the conviction will remain on your record with a note that it has been pardoned.
 Once you have been pardoned, the conviction cannot be held against you.